kinvolk/lokomotive/docs/configuration-reference/platforms/baremetal.md

 ## Introduction

-This configuration guide provides information on configuring a Lokomotive cluster on Bare Metal with all the configuration options available to the user.
+This configuration reference provides information on configuring a Lokomotive cluster on Bare Metal with all the configuration options available to the user.

 ## Prerequisites